Mental Performance Coaching for Basketball Players

 b) Tackling a meaningful opportunity for growth, such as: develop the fundamentals quickly, help you break through a major mental block, or take a high-level assessment of your overall situation, then narrow down on the greatest opportunities for growth and create a highly detailed plan for development going forward.

-The rule of thumb is that our programs are NOT covered under most benefits because Dr. Cassidy Preston & the CEP team of coaches are not clinical therapists and are not licensed to diagnose or treat mental illness.
+It depends on your insurance and who your sessions are with.
+Dr. Cassidy Preston & the majority of the CEP team of coaches are not clinical therapists and are not licensed to diagnose or treat mental illness and, therefore, are NOT covered under most benefits.
 They are coaches and consultants who help athletes strengthen their mindset, get in the ZONE, and achieve Consistent Elite Performance.
+However, we do have a few coaches who have a counselling background – if you purchase sessions with those coaches, you are more likely to get coverage by your benefits.
+To gain certainty, you will need to speak with our administrative team by booking here.
 You can read more about the similarities and differences between a sport psychologist and mental performance coach by clicking here.